Twenty years ago, Fujimaki Sensei nurtured a breakthrough for Filipino aikidoists

 The first realization was stunningly basic: that it's important to give names to phenomena.
 In the Judaeo-Christian creation myth, God brings the beasts and the birds to Adam to see what he would name them.
 Naming a thing or a phenomenon is the beginning of control, of mastery, over it.
 And this is one reason why Judaism prohibits the casual uttering of God's name.
 The Jews consider that to write G*d's name, or to say it out loud, even in a non-irreverent way, is to begin a presumptuous quest to know, and therefore master, Him - Him Who cannot be fully known, much less mastered, by His creatures.

 By the same token, naming the five steps proved an epiphany.
-It made us realize that giving names to aspects of our training experience is crucial.
+It made us realize that giving names to subtle aspects of our training experience is crucial.
+It strengthens our ability to perceive.
 If an action remains unnamed, chances are it doesn't register on our imperfect consciousness.
-And if we're not even aware of an action, we certainly won't practice it deliberately, and we surely can't hope to master it.
+And if we're not even aware of an action, we certainly won't practice it deliberately.
+And without deliberate practice, we can't hope to master it.

 For example, we had never recognized tsugi-ashi consciously as a distinct step until it had a name that we could note down, recognize in action, and discuss over beer.
 Until we had a name for it, tsugi-ashi seemed like an accidental blip in a dojo-mate's footwork, an unremarkable adjusting step in his effort to get a technique...done.